almostearthling/when-command/support/docs/tutorial.md

 ![TutorialChores04](graphics/tutorial_cond_chores02.png)

-After clicking _Ok_ we are done: we can now save our new configuration and it will be active at the next start of **When**.
+After clicking _OK_ we are done: we can now save our new configuration and it will be active at the next start of **When**.
 Or, as in the previous example, **When** can reload the configuration by clicking the _Reload_ button -- which is available if the configuration has been edited accessing the configuration utility from the popup menu in a running **When** instance.

 ## Conclusion